mihailthebuilder/fight-alerts-backend/README.md

 I used [this guide](https://aws.amazon.com/premiumsupport/knowledge-center/internet-access-lambda-function/) to get scraping Lambda to connect to the internet while inside a VPC.
 I also created 2 public & private subnets as per [this guide](https://jasonwatmore.com/post/2021/05/30/aws-create-a-vpc-with-public-and-private-subnets-and-a-nat-gateway).
 - When I initially set up the route tables, I needed to manually make the 2nd public subnet association.
 But I didn't need to do it afterwards.

+When you update the lambda, it takes a while until it regains internet connectivity.

+## Terraform

+[Official guide](https://learn.hashicorp.com/tutorials/terraform/lambda-api-gateway) on how to use Terraform with lambda.

+[Guide](https://levelup.gitconnected.com/setup-your-go-lambda-and-deploy-with-terraform-9105bda2bd18) on how to use Go with AWS Lambda & Terraform.

 The terraform backend is stored in an S3 bucket so the local Jenkins server can access it.
 I then use the `-force-copy` option with `terraform init` in order to avoid Terraform asking me how to manage the new state in the Jenkins server vs the existing state in the S3 bucket.
 See [Terraform docs](https://www.terraform.io/cli/commands/init#backend-initialization) for more.

-## Terraform

-[Official guide](https://learn.hashicorp.com/tutorials/terraform/lambda-api-gateway) on how to use Terraform with lambda.

-[Guide](https://levelup.gitconnected.com/setup-your-go-lambda-and-deploy-with-terraform-9105bda2bd18) on how to use Go with AWS Lambda & Terraform.

 ## Other